StevenMayher/432-2022/projectB/proposal_plans.md

 Project 8 | Gen Li and Jiayue Yang
 -------: | :-------------------
-Title | **Exploring Alcohol and Tobacco Use in NHANES 2017-18** (**I have improved your title.
-Please use this one going forward.**)
-Source | [NHANES 2017-2018](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2017)
-Public | Yes
+Title | Exploring Alcohol and Tobacco Use in NHANES 2017-18 Source | [NHANES 2017-2018](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2017) Public | Yes
 Model 1 | A model for a count outcome
-Out 1 |  Frequency of drinking (variable ALQ121) is a categorical variable with 11 levels but we can build a new outcome as the level of frequency of drinking. (**this won't work - see below.**)
+Out 1 |  Frequency of drinking: use two variables together (ALQ121 (to identify the zeros) and then ALQ130 (Average number of drinks per day over the past 12 months)) to obtain a count, treating anyone with a 11 or higher on ALQ121 as having a count of 11
+RQ 1 | How well can we predict frequency of drinking?
-RQ 1 | Which potential factors will make people drink more? / What's the feature for people drink more? (**revision needed**) Model 2 | A model for a multi-categorical outcome
+Model 2 | A model for a multi-categorical outcome
 Out 2 | Smoking status (variable SMQ040) with three levels: Never smoke, smoking every day and smoking some days.
+RQ 2 | How well can we predict smoking status of subjects in NHANES?
-RQ 2 | What kind of people will tend to smoke? / What's the feature for people smoking? (**revision needed**) Samples | 2232 for Model 1, 4545 for Model 2
+Samples | 2232 for Model 1, 4545 for Model 2
-Status |  **REVISION REQUIRED.** You needed a new title that is much more specific about what you're doing and does not include the words "A study about".
-Why are you using NHANES 2017-18 instead of 2019-20?
-"What's the feature for..." isn't an acceptable construction for a research question.
-Try something like "How well can we predict frequency of drinking using ... (list key variables)?"
-I'm OK with Outcome 2, I think, but in Outcome 1, you will need to specify how you will use the data in ALQ121 to create a count variable.
-I'm virtually certain that you cannot do so.
-You could, on the other hand, use two variables together (ALQ121 (to identify the zeros) and then ALQ130 (Average number of drinks per day over the past 12 months)) to obtain a count, treating anyone with a 15 on ALQ121 as having a count of 15.
+Status | Dr. Love approved your revision on Canvas, with some comments.
+See Canvas for details.

 [Back to Top](#project-b-plans)